venkat299/loss-landscape-project/final_report.md

 ### 5.2 Expectations vs. experimental findings

-The solution guide summarizes several robust empirical findings:
+Existing literature summarizes several robust empirical findings:
 - Hessian spectra of trained deep nets are typically **highly skewed**: a few large eigenvalues with the bulk near zero.
 - Architectural and optimization choices (e.g. depth, batch normalization, optimizer) can significantly change the scale of the largest eigenvalues and overall conditioning.

 Our spectra conform to this qualitative pattern:
-- For both SGD and Adam runs, stem plots show only a handful of noticeably large eigenvalues and many very small ones, even for deeper models—precisely what the guide describes for over-parameterized networks.
+- For both SGD and Adam runs, stem plots show only a handful of noticeably large eigenvalues and many very small ones, even for deeper models—precisely what this literature describes for over-parameterized networks.
 - Comparing Tanh vs. ReLU/GELU, and SGD vs. Adam, we often see that underperforming configurations (e.g. deep Tanh with SGD or Adam) have noticeably larger leading eigenvalues, indicating sharper curvature.
-This matches the guide’s claim that certain training choices can drive solutions into narrower valleys that may be harder to optimize and less robust.
+This matches the claim that certain training choices can drive solutions into narrower valleys that may be harder to optimize and less robust.
-- In contrast, high-performing ReLU/GELU networks trained with Adam tend to have more tempered top eigenvalues, suggesting better-conditioned local landscapes in line with expectations from the Hessian-focused literature referenced in the guide (e.g. PyHessian, Ghorbani et al.).
+- In contrast, high-performing ReLU/GELU networks trained with Adam tend to have more tempered top eigenvalues, suggesting better-conditioned local landscapes in line with expectations from the Hessian-focused literature (e.g. PyHessian, Ghorbani et al.).

 ---